diwali gifts

 Amrapali London multi-stone cuff

 You can never go wrong with classic jewellery for a gift.
 Amrapali London celebrates the skillful craftsmanship of India’s artisans through this sterling silver cuff.
-Edged with gold-plated tips and filigree scrolls embedded with a combination of rose quartz, iolite, and blue topaz, the cuff is great for wearing on its own or stacked together.
+Edged with gold-plated tips and filigree scrolls set with a combination of rose quartz, iolite, and blue topaz, the cuff is great for wearing on its own or stacked together.

 Buy Now